Pickling Carrots Safely

 There’s exactly two things that will prevent this from happening:

-1) the jars are boiled for long enough to kill off the clostridium botulinum vegetative cells.
+1) You will boil the jars long enough to kill the clostridium botulinum vegetative cells.

-Here, let me break it down for ya: clostridium botulinum is a common microorganism found in soil all over the world. there’s no problem with it when it is exposed to oxygen, but when conditions are favorable for it to thrive it can become deadly. what are the conditions?
+Here, let me break it down for you: clostridium botulinum is a common microorganism in soil all over the world.
+There’s no problem with it when it is exposed to oxygen.
+But when conditions are favorable for it to thrive, it can become deadly.
+What are the conditions?

 No air and low acidity.

-2) never vary the amount of vinegar, water or vegetables in the recipe. (herbs, spices, salt & sugar are ok)
+2) Never vary the amount of vinegar, water or vegetables in the recipe (herbs, spices, salt & sugar are okay).

-if you are a newbie pickler i would also caution against switching out types of vegetables in the recipe, because boiling time differs for different veggies. in mixed pickles boiling time is always set for the vegetable that requires the longest amount of boiling time.
+If you are a newbie pickler, I would also caution against switching out types of vegetables in the recipe because boiling time differs for different veggies.
+In mixed pickles, you should set the boiling time for the vegetable that requires the longest amount of boiling time.

-I would also not be in a rush to purchase a pH meter. a pH level of 4.6 or lower is required to prevent the germination of spores, and pickling recipes from reputable sources fall way within the realm of safety, usually within the 2.6 – 4.0 range. so if you follow the recipe exactly as outlined above ya got nothin’ to worry about. (plus you’ll either have to wait for 3 weeks after the pickles are canned or puree one whole jar of food before it’s canned to test accurately)
+I would also not be in a rush to purchase a pH meter.
+A pH level of 4.6 or lower prevents the germination of spores, and pickling recipes from reputable sources fall way within the realm of safety, usually within the 2.6 – 4.0 range.
+So if you follow the recipe exactly as outlined above, you got nothin’ to worry about.
+Plus you’ll either have to wait 3 weeks after canning the pickles, or puree one whole jar of food before you can it to test accurately.

 Latest Kitchen Guides